Washington state reaches a nearly $150 million settlement with Johnson & Johnson over opioid crisis

-"They knew what the harm was.
-They did it anyway," Attorney General Bob Ferguson told reporters Wednesday.
+“They knew what the harm was.
+They did it anyway,” Ferguson told reporters Wednesday.

 The attorney general’s announcement came as opioid overdose deaths more than doubled from 2019 to 2022, with 2,048 deaths recorded in 2022, according to the most recent numbers from the Washington State Department of Health.